oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 )
 ```

-Use extraction stage metadata filtering if you only want to extract a lexical graph from a subset of documents, but can't control which documenst are submitted to the ingestion process.
+Use extraction stage metadata filtering if you only want to extract a lexical graph from a subset of documents, but can't control which documents are submitted to the ingestion process.

 #### Using metadata filtering in the build stage

 You can filter the documents that are used to build a lexical graph by supplying a `BuildFilters` object whose `source_filters` property contains filter criteria to a `BuildConfig` object. `source_filters` accepts either a `MetadataFilters` object, a single `MetadataFilter` or a list of `MetadataFilter` objects.

-The following example shows how to filter extracted documents so that only documents whose _url_ metadata field contains _https://docs.aws.amazon.com/neptune/_ will proceed through the build pipeline.
+The following example shows how to filter extracted documents so that only documents whose `url` metadata field contains `https://docs.aws.amazon.com/neptune/` will proceed through the build pipeline.
 All other extracted documents will be ignored.
-The resulting lexical graph is assigned to the _neptune_tenant.
+The resulting lexical graph is assigned to the `neptune` tenant.

 ```python
 from graphrag_toolkit.lexical_graph import LexicalGraphIndex, BuildConfig